-Notice that the app is a work in progress, even if, as of September 2020, I consider it to be in an acceptable “finished” state.
+Notice that the app is always a work in progress, even if, as of September 2020, I consider it to be in an acceptable “finished” state.
 Please report any issues on GitHub or by email.

 About the calculator

 With this interactive calculator, you can compare the ecological merit of an electric vehicle (EV) with a thermal vehicle motored by an internal combustion engine (ICE).
 The comparison is based on the lifecycle global warming potential, that is counting equivalent CO₂ emissions.
 Other interesting comparison criteria such as effects on human health (like particulate matter or NOx emissions) are not included here.

 The general idea is that, for its manufacturing, an EV requires more energy than an ICE car because of its battery.
 The EV has thus a “CO₂ debt” that can be repaid after traveling some distance if, as one may expect, the EV indeed emits less CO₂ during usage (CO₂ per unit distance).
 The computation of this “distance to CO₂ parity” is the objective of this calculator.

-Distance to CO2 parity depends on several inputs which value is difficult to know precisely, so this calculator allows you to input lower and upper bounds in addition to nominal values.
-Then, it propagates this uncertainty intervals down to the final result.
-Playing a bit with the numbers, in particular using coal-based electricity for EV charging, the distance can get negative (EV loses to ICE)!
-Also, wide input uncertainty can lead to infinite uncertainty for parity distance.
+The distance to CO₂ parity depends on several inputs which value is difficult to know precisely, so this calculator allows you to input lower and upper bounds in addition to nominal values.
+Then, using interval arithmetic, it propagates uncertainties down to the final result.

 Sharing calculator results